folsomcp/specpolFlow/docs/_sources/index.rst.txt

 Welcome to SpecPolFlow
 ========================================

-NOTE: This documentation has been build for the RefactoringProject development branch.

 The goal of SpecpolFlow is to provide a completely pythonic workflow for the analysis of spectropolarimetric observations (for example, ESPaDOnS at CFHT, Narval at TBL, etc).